-When you’re buying your loved one an engagement ring, you might be experiencing a roller coaster of emotions.
-The prospect of spending your life with someone you adore and preparing for marriage is something no one takes lightly.
-While it is an exciting time, it can lead to a great deal of stress if you are not sure how to go about buying an engagement ring.
+When you’re buying your loved one an engagement ring, you might be experiencing a roller coaster of emotions, as you think of spending your life with someone you adore.
+While it's an exciting time, it can also lead to a great deal of stress, if you're not sure how to go about buying an engagement ring.

 From how to work out a budget to figuring out your financing options and more, this handy guide will get you up to speed on buying an engagement ring.